Fast expectation-maximization algorithms for spatial generalized linear mixed models: Summary

 \section{Summary}

 We have proposed two variants of the EM algorithm that allow us to carry out maximum likelihood inference for SGLMMs.
 These algorithms take advantage of recent developments in dimension reduction of latent variables using projection methods \citep{HughesHaran,GuanHaran2016}.
 Our algorithms are computationally efficient and allow us to do maximum likelihood inference for problems where it was previously computationally prohibitive.
 While our goal is to do maximum likelihood inference, we also find that the algorithms are faster than corresponding MCMC-based Bayesian inference procedures in the continuous domain setting, and are comparable in speed in the discrete domain setting.
-Parameter estimates seem to converge quickly for both algorithms, however LA-EM is less robust to initial values and may fail when initial values are far from the MLE.
+Parameter estimates seem to converge quickly for both algorithms, however LAEM is less robust to initial values and may fail when initial values are far from the MLE.
 We recommend using initial values estimated from a fitted GLM, which worked well for both algorithms in our simulation study.
-For interval estimation, bootstrap-based confidence intervals are more reliable than asymptotic confidence intervals based on the observed Fisher information.
-While the bootstrap can be computationally expensive, it can be easily parallelized.
+An \textit{R} package to fit the proposed algorithms can be downloaded from https://github.com/yawenguan/projSGLMM.

+Based on the simulation study results in Tables \ref{tab:count_cont_rank} and \ref{tab:count_cont_rank_rep}, where we compare performance of fitting different ranks, as well as the simulation examples for small n=300 (Table \ref{tab:method_comp}) and large n=50,000 (Section 5.3) data size.
+It appears that $ m $ need not increase linearly with $ n $ and no bias is observed for increasing data size.
+Determining how $m$ increases with $n$ is a very complicated and context-specific question -- it depends on how many eigencomponents in our spectral decomposition are adequate for capturing the latent spatial dependence in the SGLMM.
+In practice we find that $m$ is often much smaller than $n$.
+The size of $m$ depends on the smoothness of the spatial random effects: the smoother the process, the smaller $m$ needs to be.

+The computational cost of our approach is of order $mn^2$ while the computational costs of the original approach is of order $n^3$ per iteration of the MCMC algorithm.
+Hence, as $n$ gets larger, if $m$ indeed increases linearly with $n$, our algorithm will only be slightly faster than the non dimension-reduced approach.
+However, in a practical sense, we find that $m$ tends to be much smaller than $n$.
+Our simulation study results also show that a small rank $ m=90 $ works well for data size of $ n=300, \text{or }1,000$, and for $n=50,000$ we use $m=100$.